ARE BASEBALL CARDS MEDIA MAIL

 To be eligible for media mail, baseball cards must be part of a set, collection or accumulation of cards sent together in the same package or mailing.
 Individual loose baseball cards, autographed cards, rare valuable cards or cards sent by themselves would not qualify.
 The cards must be sent for non-commercial purposes, meaning they are not being mailed as part of a business, to sell, advertise or promote a product or service.
 They are also not to be mailed for the purpose of resale.

-Read also: SLABS OF HEAT BASEBALL CARDS
+Read also: WHAT 1980 BASEBALL CARDS ARE VALUABLE

 In order to use media mail, at least 90% of the package contents by weight must meet the standards for media mail material like printed items, photographs or recorded audio/video items.
 Not more than 10% can be personal correspondence, enclosures or envelopes.
 Packages cannot exceed 130 lbs and must be flexible in order to qualify.
 Rigid boxes, containers or frames would not meet the guidelines.